Measurement of capital - frequently asked questions

 - the instrument constitutes equity or is a liability for accounting purposes;

-- conversion of the instrument will generate an unequivocal increase in Common Equity Tier 1 (CET 1) Capital under Australian Accounting Standards on a Level 1 and Level 2 basis (if relevant);
+- conversion of the instrument will generate an unequivocal increase in CET1 capital under Australian Accounting Standards on a Level 1 and Level 2 basis (as relevant);

-- write-off of the instrument will generate an unequivocal increase in CET 1 Capital under Australian Accounting Standards on a Level 1 and Level 2 basis; and
+- write-off of the instrument will generate an unequivocal increase in CET1 capital under Australian Accounting Standards on a Level 1 and Level 2 basis (as relevant); and

-- an approval from APRA for any capital reserve generated by conversion or write-off under an accounting treatment which is not specifically identified as eligible CET1 capital is required.
+- an approval from APRA for any reserve generated by conversion or write-off under an accounting treatment which is not specifically identified as eligible CET1 capital is required.

 1.6: What matters will APRA look for in an opinion on the tax treatment of a capital instrument?
 (Updated December 2021)

-To facilitate assessment of whether the instrument will meet the requirements of the relevant prudential standards, the tax opinion, at a minimum, will need to address any adverse tax consequences (including potential tax liabilities and tax offsets) which may arise as a result of conversion or write-off of the instrument, any outcomes from tax consolidation arrangements, as well as any other relevant issues.
+To facilitate assessment of whether the instrument will meet the requirements of the relevant prudential standards, at a minimum the tax opinion will need to address any adverse tax consequences (including potential tax liabilities and tax offsets) which may arise as a result of conversion or write-off of the instrument, any outcomes from tax consolidation arrangements, as well as any other relevant issues.

-If the opinion concludes that there are potential tax implications arising from the primary means of loss absorption (whether conversion or write-off) including reductions in deferred tax assets, increases in deferred tax liabilities, or other offsets arising from conversion or write-off, the regulated entity will need to determine its best estimate of the offset value and consequently the net amount of CET 1 Capital that will be generated by full conversion or write-off of the instrument.
-This estimate can take account of the fact that net deferred tax assets are already deducted from CET 1 Capital.
+If the opinion concludes that there are potential tax implications arising from the primary means of loss absorption (whether conversion or write-off) including reductions in deferred tax assets, increases in deferred tax liabilities, or other offsets arising from conversion or write-off, the regulated entity will need to determine its best estimate of the offset value and consequently the net amount of CET1 capital that will be generated by full conversion or write-off of the instrument.
+This estimate can take account of the fact that net deferred tax assets are already deducted from CET1 capital.
 This analysis will typically involve scenario analysis demonstrating the potential impact of the conversion or write-off.
 The regulated entity will also need to determine how this best estimate will be updated during the life of the instrument.
-APRA will wish to review this information.

 1.7: What matters will APRA look for in an opinion on the legal status of a capital instrument?
 (Updated December 2021)